Published on 01 Jun 11

 This article provides a detailed technical analysis of the taxation consequences that arise from transactions under the nominated schemes and considers taxpayers who participate in the following ways: those which undertake qualifying activities that give rise to the generation of offsets; those who acquire offsets to meet compliance liabilities; and those who voluntarily seek carbon neutral status.
 In order to provide a context for this discussion, the article also includes a description of the basic operation of each scheme so that the relevant transactions may be identified.
 The similarity in design features across the schemes highlights the conclusion that substantially similar taxation issues are raised by each of the schemes.
 Particular emphasis is placed on forestry offsets and the new Carbon Farming Initiative is also briefly discussed.

-Celeste is a Associate Professor, Faculty of Law, University of Sydney, Australia.
-Current at 01 April 2016
+Alex is a PhD candidate, Faculty of Law, University of Sydney, Australia